ARMmbed/greentea/src/htrun/README.md

 Flash binary file `/path/to/file/binary.bin` using mount point `D:`.
 Use serial port `COM4` with baudrate `115200` to communicate with DUT:

 ```
-$ mbedhtrun -f /path/to/file/binary.bin -d D: -p COM4:115200
+$ htrun -f /path/to/file/binary.bin -d D: -p COM4:115200
 ```

-As above but we will skip reset phase (non so common but in some cases can be used to suppress reset phase for some reasons):
+As above but we will skip reset phase (not so common but in some cases can be used to suppress reset phase for some reasons):

 ```
-$ mbedhtrun -f /path/to/file/binary.bin -d D: -p COM4:115200 --skip-reset
+$ htrun -f /path/to/file/binary.bin -d D: -p COM4:115200 --skip-reset
 ```

 Flash binary file `/path/to/file/binary.bin` using mount point `D:`.
 Use serial port `COM4` with default baudrate to communicate with DUT.
 Do not send `__sync` key-value protocol synchronization packet to DUT before preamble read:

 ```
-$ mbedhtrun -f /path/to/file/binary.bin -d D: -p COM4 --sync=0
+$ htrun -f /path/to/file/binary.bin -d D: -p COM4 --sync=0
 ```

 **Note**: Sync packet management allows you to manipulate the way `htrun` sends `__sync` packet(s) to DUT.
 With current settings we can force on `htrun` to send `__sync` packets in this manner: